Can you leave your husky at home alone?

 In addition to being bored, it will cause them stress and anxiety.
 Huskies, in particular, can develop separation anxiety and isolation distress much easier than most other breeds.

-These serious conditions can cause many health problems and take a long time to overcome once developed.
+These serious conditions can cause many health problems and take a long time to overcome once developed, so it’s best to avoid them to begin with!

 However, as soon as another human or another dog is present with him, he’ll become calm and happy again.